 Total workout time: 1-2+ hours

-You can run mile repeats on a: Do this workout five weeks before a race as part of a long run workout.
+Run 1 mile at 20-30 seconds faster than goal half-marathon pace or around an RPE 7.5-8: Do this workout five weeks before a race as part of a long run workout.
 Shiau also says you can shorten the warmup and cooldown for a midweek medium-effort long run.

 Why it works: “This workout helps runners simulate what their half marathon effort might feel like during the race, without actually running the half marathon.
 The additional threshold mile helps to simulate a late-race effort,” says Shiau.
 Think of this as your race-specific practice!